ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-chat-app-using-onnxruntime/5-build-android-chat-app.md

 Open the `mobile\examples\phi-3\android` directory with Android Studio.

-#### (Optional) In case you want to use ONNX Runtime AAR you built
+#### (Optional) In case you want to use the ONNX Runtime AAR you built

-Copy ONNX Runtime AAR you built before if needed:
+Copy ONNX Runtime AAR you built earlier in this learning path:

 ```bash
 Copy onnxruntime\build\Windows\Release\java\build\android\outputs\aar\onnxruntime-release.aar mobile\examples\phi-3\android\app\libs